-In and around Oslo, there is well-established engineering expertise and a cluster of seismic companies.
-Trondheim has a strong position in research and education, while the Bergen region has become a centre for platform maintenance and subsea equipment.
-In Buskerud, especially in Kongsberg, a strong cluster has been developed related to subsea technology, automation and dynamic positioning equipment.
-In Southern Norway, there are world-leading companies in drilling technology, and the Ålesund region, has maritime companies that provide a complete shipbuilding and outfitting cluster, for example for advanced offshore vessels.
+In and around Oslo are well-established engineering expertise and a cluster of seismic companies.
+Trondheim has a strong position in education, research and development, while the Bergen region has become a hub for platform maintenance and subsea equipment.
+In Buskerud, especially in Kongsberg, is a strong cluster focusing on subsea technology, automation and dynamic positioning equipment.
+Southern Norway is home to world-leading companies specialising in drilling technology.
+The North-West of Norway has maritime companies that together make up a complete shipbuilding and outfitting cluster.

 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.

 The Åsgard subsea compressor, delivered by Aker Solutions, is the first subsea compression system in the world.
 It will boost recovery from the Mikkel and Midgard reservoirs by 306 million barrels of oil equivalents.
 In developing the system, Aker Solutions drew on experience it gained during a pilot project on subsea compression on Ormen Lange.

-International revenues in the Norwegian service and supply industry 2014, 15 largest countries
+International revenues in the Norwegian service and supply industry 2020, 10 largest countries

 Source: Rystad Energy

 Exports of services and goods from the Norwegian-based energy industry is important for employment and value creation in Norway.
 Norwegian authorities have therefore contributed to more export-oriented policies that promotes Norwegian-based energy industries abroad.
 For instance is NORWEP, Norwegian Energy Partners, the Government’s most important policy organisation in this regard.